redeyes/redeyes/README.md

 But I did think about BlueEyes, and about possible solutions to the problem of duplicated information.

 In June 2013, my company Precog was acquired by RichRelevance.
 I stuck around for a few months, but decided I didn't want to work there, so I left and joined the ranks of independent consultants.

 A hired gun for anything from architecture to implementation.

 After 2 years of stagnation, I finally had a chance to code again.
 To read blogs and papers.
-To dig into good libraries.
+To dig into and study good libraries.
 To level-up as a functional programmer.

+### Breakthrough

-Some time in December 2013, I read in a blog post mentioning that applicative functors were suited for "static analysis", while monads were not.
+Some time in early December 2013, I read in a blog post mentioning that applicative functors were suited for "static analysis", while monads were not.

 Even though not understanding exactly how, I thought static analysis of "web service descriptors" might be a way to generate multiple things from the same description: request handlers, documentation, maybe even client libraries.

-*That* caught my attention, so I started to dig in and learn more.
+*That* caught my attention.

 ## Applicative Functors to the Rescue